 Cuba Fights Back Against Communist Regime For The First Time

-Here's how to help the Cuban protestors
+Here’s how you can help the Cuban protestors

 On an island just 90 miles away from U.S. soil, thousands of Cubans hit the streets on Sunday to protest food and medicine shortages, in an explosion of outrage against Cuba’s communist regime that has been in power since 1959.
 The Cuban government (or should I say dictatorship) is refusing aid from other countries and keeps blaming the U.S. Embargo for not having enough medicine, personal, or equipment; which the Embargo doesn’t include medicine.